EladOzery/MyPortfolio/Portfolio.md

 # Portfolio – Elad Ozery

 Final-year Software Engineering student at Azrieli College of Engineering.
-Passionate about system programming, backend development, and working with languages like C++ and Python.
+Passionate about programming, frontend/backend development, and working with languages like C++, Java and Python.
 Seeking an entry-level position where I can grow professionally and contribute meaningfully to a development team.

 ---